lukasvermeer/lukasvermeer.github.io/_posts/2010-07-16-the-same-old-song.markdown

 **It's the same song, but it never gets old.**

-<span style="color:#bbb;">[Much later, a friend (can't remember exactly who) noted that the song that is played most often in theaters is probably not listed in the data set the IMDb provides.
-It's the [20th Century Fox intro](http://www.youtube.com/watch?v=LTgRm6Qgscc).]</span>
+[^1]: Much later, a friend (can't remember exactly who) noted that the song that is played most often in theaters is probably not listed in the data set the IMDb provides.
+It's the [20th Century Fox intro](http://www.youtube.com/watch?v=LTgRm6Qgscc).